About William Keough

 In person whenever possible

 If you're on the South Shore, I'll drive to you.
-The work is better when I can sit in your office for a morning.
+The work is better when I can walk your floor, talk to your staff, and see the real work.

 The honest answer